 Professor Peter Buckle is an expert in human factors and design safety.
 Buckle is a Fellow and Former President of the Chartered Institute of Ergonomics and Human Factors and is Principal Research Fellow at Imperial College.
 He is an expert in scientific, systematic, user-centred design to manage risk and improve patient safety.
 He authored the DoH Design for Patient Safety report, and was awarded the President’s medal of the Ergonomics Society (2005) for Design Patient Safety Research and the Bartlett medal for distinguished research (2001).
 He has held Visiting Professorial positions at four leading UK Universities and was Research Professor in Design at the RCA (2013-2015).
 He is also Director (p/t) of the Robens Institute and led the Ergonomics and Human Factors research and post graduate MSc teaching team at the University of Surrey (1992 to 2009) where he held the title of Professor of Health Ergonomics.

-Borsci S, Buckle P, Walne S, 2020, Is the LITE version of the usability metric for user experience (UMUX-LITE) a reliable tool to support rapid assessment of new healthcare technology?, Applied Ergonomics: Human Factors in Technology and Society, Vol:84, ISSN:0003-6870
+Borsci S, Buckle P, Walne S, 2020, Is the LITE version of the usability metric for user experience (UMUX-LITE) a reliable tool to support rapid assessment of new healthcare technology?, Applied Ergonomics, Vol:84, ISSN:0003-6870

 et al., 2020, The Lean and Agile Multi-dimensional Process (LAMP) - a new framework for rapid and iterative evidence generation to support health-care technology design and development, Expert Review of Medical Devices, Vol:17, ISSN:1743-4440, Pages:277-288

 et al., 2019, Patient safety pearls, Journal of Patient Safety and Risk Management, Vol:24, ISSN:2516-0435, Pages:221-223